 If what you have read interests you, please download and complete the volunteer application form and email it to Carly Lawrence.
 Alternatively, post to:

 London W1K 4HB

-The Handel House Museum operates a fair and open recruitment process.
+Handel House operates a fair and open recruitment process.
 Prospective volunteers will be interviewed to find out what they would like to do, their skills and suitability.

 Handel House operates a rolling recruitment process.
 It is expected that you will be able to commit to at least one shift per week for at least six months.
-The museum can only offer unpaid Front of House experience.
+Handel House can only offer unpaid Front of House experience.
 Volunteers must be aged 18 or over.